Silver Sillago

 5. With the point of a chopstick nick the flesh at the top of the fish just in front of the tail to get under the fin rays.
 Draw the chopstick forward along the top of the fish, peeling out the dorsal fins.
 For a larger fish do the same for the bottom side.

-6. Now just pick the flesh from the bones with the points of the chopsticks and consume.
+6. Now just pick the flesh from the bones with the points of the chopsticks and enjoy.